 The rules regarding the brakes haven’t changed much over the years.
-However, the main one to consider for this article is the rule that prevents any powered assistance for the brake pedal, unlike power assisted steering, which the cars do have).
-First, let us look at what power assistance means in terms of your normal road car, and how you use it every day perhaps without even noticing it.
+However, the main one to consider for this article is the rule that prevents any powered assistance for the brake pedal (unlike power assisted steering, which the cars do have).
+First, let us look at what power assistance means in terms of your normal road car, and how you use it every day, perhaps without even noticing it.

 Almost all road cars nowadays are required to have what is known as power assisted braking.
 These systems can work in a variety of different ways, and we will first consider one of the most common, which uses a vacuum system.
-This system uses a vacuum created by the engine or an external pump to effectively provide extra force on the brake cylinders when the pedal is pressed.
+This system uses a vacuum created by the engine or an external pump to effectively provide extra force on the brake cylinders when you press the brake pedal.

 This reduces the amount of input required by the driver and amplifies the force you apply to the pedal to slow down and stop the car quickly and with ease.
 The effects of the vacuum system can be felt if you try and press the brake pedal when the engine is switched off.
 At first it may feel normal, but after one or two presses you may hear the sound of air being pushed out as the vacuum disappears.

 If you try to press the pedal again now, it will be much more difficult.
 This is what it feels like to press the brake pedal without power assistance.
-There are other ways to provide power assistance to the brakes, and one is through extra hydraulics that aid in amplifying the pressure from the brake pedal.
+There are other ways to provide power assistance to the brakes, and one is through extra hydraulics that aid in amplifying the pressure applied to the brake pedal.
 Some systems use air pressure, while others may benefit from gearbox-drive assistance.

 No matter which system is used, it is clear that they provide the benefit of massively reduced input required from the driver.
 Similar systems are used in power steering, which make it much easier for the driver to turn the car smoothly.
 As with these systems, power assistance allows for much smoother braking.
 However, it’s a different story in F1.